assansanogo/deepstreamer/detailed_test1.md

     sys.stderr.write(" Unable to create egl sink \n")
 ````

-## step 2: You set the properties of given steps:
+## step 2: Set the properties of given steps:
 ````
  - ex: the streammuxer has `height` `width` `batch_size` `batched-push-timeout` properties
  :warning: the muxer "stiches the images together"